 HWFRS helps spread the registration message this Product Safety Week

 Hereford & Worcester Fire and Rescue Service is reminding appliance owners to register their fridges, washing machines or dishwashers this Product Safety Week (18–22 October 2021), which is backed by AMDEA (the Association of Manufacturers of Domestic Appliances).

 Registermyappliance.org.uk is the AMDEA portal to make it quicker and easier for the public to register both new and older appliances, and to improve ownership data.

-Station Commander Amy Bailey wants to reach those people who might not realise that older models can also be recorded – the Registermyappliance site can take registrations for products up to 12 years old.
-Although anyone thinking of acquiring an older appliance should first check that they are not already subject to a recall on the Government recall listing
+HWFRS Prevention Manager Emma Roberts wants to reach those people who might not realise that older models can also be recorded or have not done so yet, although it is best to check first whether an older appliance is already subject to a recall on the Government recall listing .

 “We want to get the word out there, that even large white goods, whose history you may know very little about, can also be registered.
 This includes second-hand appliances as well as those inherited from a friend or even that chest freezer that was perhaps already in your home when you moved in!

 “All can be registered - better safe than sorry.”

 - Register all your appliances for a safer home - Registermyappliance.org.uk provides access to over 60 leading brands.
 By simply clicking on the brand logo the user reaches a data entry form linked directly to the relevant manufacture.
 The vast majority accept registrations of products up to 12 years old.

 - Check if you have a recalled appliance right now - productrecall.campaign.gov.uk/